All Episodes

 That's what American exceptionalism is.

-We are the exception to it, and we look how long it took us to get it, and how strident and deadly and and bloody the battle for it was.
+And we look how long it took us to get it and how strident and deadly and bloody the battle for it was.

-And then after that came the Civil War, where the casualties and fatalities dwarfed those in the revolutionary war.
+And then after that came the Civil War, where the casualties and fatalities dwarfed those in the Revolutionary War.

 It's really hard.